 - Non-seminoma testicular cancer: These may contain many different cancer cells.
 Non-seminoma tumors tend to affect younger patients and will spread more rapidly than seminoma ones.

 Most testicular cancers start in the germ cells - the cells in the testicles that produce immature sperm.
 We don't know what causes those cells to become abnormal and cancerous.
 Sometimes, both types of cancers may be present.
 If this is the case, the doctor will use non-seminoma treatment.

 After carrying out all the relevant tests, the doctor will then be able to stage the cancer.
 This helps determine what treatment to use.

-- Stage 1 - the cancer is only in the testis.
-It has not spread outside.
+- Stage I: The cancer is only in the testis and has not spread.

-- Stage 2 - the cancer has reached the lymph nodes in the abdomen.
+- Stage II: The cancer has reached the lymph nodes in the abdomen.

-- Stage 3 - the cancer has spread further, to other parts of the body.
+- Stage III: The cancer has spread further, to other parts of the body.
 This could include the lungs, liver, brain, and bones.

 The best time to check yourself is when the scrotal skin is relaxed; usually after a warm shower or bath.

 - Gently hold the scrotum in the palms of both hands.
 Stand in front of the mirror and look for any swelling on the skin of the scrotum.

 - Feel the size and weight of the testicles first.